CloudLabsAI-Azure/azure-ai-agents-labs/gettingstarted.md

 ## Explanation of Components

-- **Azure AI Foundry:** A cloud-based platform for developing, deploying, and managing AI models.
+- **Microsoft Foundry:** A cloud-based platform for developing, deploying, and managing AI models.
 It allows users to configure AI projects, deploy Large Language Models (LLMs), and integrate embedding models to enhance AI applications.
-- **Azure AI Hub**: A core component of Azure AI Foundry, it is a top-level Azure resource that provides a central, secure, and collaborative environment for teams to build, manage, and deploy AI applications, offering access to various Azure AI services with a single setup.
+- **Azure AI Hub**: A core component of Microsoft Foundry, it is a top-level Azure resource that provides a central, secure, and collaborative environment for teams to build, manage, and deploy AI applications, offering access to various Azure AI services with a single setup.
 - **Azure AI Search:** A vector-based search service that enables Retrieval-Augmented Generation (RAG) by indexing and retrieving relevant documents to improve AI-generated responses.
 - **Azure AI Services**: A collection of cloud-based AI services that allow developers and data scientists to build intelligent applications, offering pre-built and customizable APIs and models for tasks like speech, vision, language, and knowledge.
 - **Azure Key Vault**: It is a cloud service that securely stores and manages secrets, certificates, and cryptographic keys, allowing authorized users and applications to access them while enhancing security and reducing data breach risks.